VellaInsaan/On-Demand-Home-Services/README.md

 # On-Demand Home Services

-A web application which allows user to request househould services on their doorsteps
+A web application which allows user to request househould services at their doorsteps

 Live at :- [nthing.vercel.app](nthing.vercel.app)
 ## Run Locally